India's April-June fiscal deficit reaches 18.2% of FY22 target

-New Delhi, July 30 (IANS) India's April-June budgetary fiscal deficit reached 18.2 per cent of the FY22 target, official data showed on Friday.
+New Delhi: India's April-June budgetary fiscal deficit reached 18.2 per cent of the FY22 target, official data showed on Friday.

 The FY22 deficit has been pegged at Rs 15.06 lakh crore.